Sleeping Beauty on Mount Everest: A Haunting Legacy of the World’s Tallest Graveyard

 Modern Efforts to Reduce Deaths on Everest

-As the world becomes more aware of the risk associated with dead bodies and pollution on the mountains, significant efforts are being taken to clean the mountains.
+As the world becomes more aware of the risks associated with dead bodies and pollution in the mountains, significant efforts are being taken to clean the mountains.
 Different national and international agencies are working to increase awareness and use of safety measures to reduce the risk involved in mountaineering.
 Modern mapping tools and technology, like the use of drones, are being used to bring the garbage where humans cannot do the same manually.

 Stricter permit regulations, better weather forecasting, and improved rescue techniques have all contributed to reducing fatalities.
 Some climbers also undergo intensive training and acclimatization to prepare their bodies for the extreme conditions of high-altitude climbing.